rodrigobotti/gdg-node-api/README.md

   - [ ] nginx reverse proxy serving over https
   - [ ] database running in container
   - [ ] multiple api containers

+## Thanks
+Thank you [GDG Campinas](https://www.facebook.com/gdgcampinas/) for the opportunity to share some of my knowledge and believing this workshop was something that was worth sharing with the community.

+And thank you!
+Yes you, the one reading right now.
+This would not be possible if it weren't for your interest and dedication in the subject matter.
+You rock!